strakova/gec_tool_comparison/README.md

 ```

 4. Select the test sentences from GECCC for evaluation.
 Current default values
-   of the script will select cca 10% of the test sentences, and you should get
+   of the script will select 10.36% of the test sentences, and you should get
-   the same stats as in the file `stats.txt`:
+   exactly the same stats as in the file `stats.txt`:

 ```sh
 venv/bin/python ./select_sentences_for_evaluation.py